-Ralph Shortey Charged: Oklahoma Senator Caught With Teen In Motel, Police Say
+Ralph Shortey Child Prostitution Charges: Oklahoma Senator Caught With Teen

 Shortey is from south Oklahoma City.
 He is married and has three children, and, according to KFOR, has a history of social involvement with teens on a regular basis.
 He works with the YMCA Youth in Government program and also is a senior staffer at Boys State.

 Prior to the issuance of the arrest warrant, the State Senate passed a “disorderly behavior” resolution Wednesday that stripped Shortey of his committee appointments.
-It was also resolved that Shortey’s name be blocked from authorizing legislation, that his Senate office was off limits, and that he no longer has an expense account or an executive assistant.
+It was also resolved that Shortey’s name be blocked from authorizing legislation, that his senate office was off limits, and he no longer had an expense account or an executive assistant.
 He was barred from having a reserved parking space and any and all state property in his possession would have to be returned.
-And yet Senate President Pro Tem Mike Schulz said in a statement, according to Fox News, that the resolution, passed 43-0 without Shortey in attendance, was not intended as “a presumption of guilt or innocence.”
+And yet, Senate President Pro Tem Mike Schulz said in a statement, according to Fox News, that the resolution, passed 43-0 without Shortey in attendance, was not intended as “a presumption of guilt or innocence.”

-Shortey was left with the right to vote in the Senate and to retain his annual salary of $38,400.
+Shortey was left with the right to vote in the senate and to retain his annual salary of $38,400.

 In associated news, Ralph Shortey was the Oklahoma state chair for candidate Donald Trump’s 2016 presidential campaign.